o-leolleo/blog/content/blog/wiping-your-aws-account-with-aws-nuke-and-gitlab-ci.md

 ## Why?

 Well, there are some valid use cases for such tooling. **Hopefully none of these on live, production, user facing environments**.
 For example:
-- You have a personal, development or cloud account, and you don't want to get an expensive cloud bill from AWS when you just want to test things out
+- You have a personal or development cloud account, and you don't want to get an expensive cloud bill from AWS when you just want to test things out.
-- You run tests for IaC which requires you to create resources and destroy them, often times leaving dangling resources behind
+- You run tests for IaC which requires you to create resources and destroy them, often times leaving dangling resources behind.
-- You have a team where each member has its own AWS account where they can do --- virtually --- anything, but like on the first use case, you don't want an expensive bill when people are just developing and testing things out!
+- You have a team where each member has its own AWS account, on which they can do --- virtually --- anything, but like on the first use case, you don't want an expensive bill when people are just developing and testing things out!

 In such scenarios those accounts only host resources which are not intended to be used by the public.
-Whether this public is application users, developers or anyone aside the person who create those resources and potentially her/his peers to whom she/he is showcasing things to.
-Also, these very resources are better off being temporary, as they have a very short life-span: you create resources, confirm they work as you expect, then destroy them --- but often times you forget it.
+Whether this public is application users, developers or anyone besides the person who created those resources and potentially her/his peers to whom she/he is showcasing things to.
+Also, these very resources are better off being temporary, as they have a very short life-span: you create resources, confirm they work as you expect, then destroy them --- which you often/sometimes forget.

 These use-cases are addressed by [aws-nuke](https://github.com/rebuy-de/aws-nuke).
-It destroys all your AWS resources on the specified accounts. _I discovered it when looking for something similar after forgetting an EKS cluster running for a week on my personal AWS account_ 😅, which didn't cost me more than $50.00 as far as I remember, but it's useful to save money when possible and to avoid unnecessary costs, specially when next time I might not be so lucky.
+It destroys all your AWS resources on the specified accounts 💣. _I discovered it when looking for something similar after forgetting an EKS cluster running for a week on my personal AWS account_ 😅, this didn't cost me more than $50.00 as far as I remember, but it's useful to save money when possible and to avoid unnecessary costs, specially when next time I might not be so lucky.

-AWS Nuke can be run on number of ways.
-One of those is to run it on a CI pipeline.
-This is the approach I choose and discuss on the next sections.
-I implemented it using GitLab CI for daily destroying all of my personal AWS account resources.
+AWS Nuke can be run on a number of ways.
+For having a better control an manageability of it I prefer to run it on a CI pipeline.
+The following sections dig a bit deeper on this approach, where I show how I implemented it using GitLab CI for daily destroying all of my personal AWS account resources - but keeping some necessary ones.

 ## Configuring aws-nuke

-The following snippet shows my configuration (`nuke-config.yml`) --- Account ID and username omitted.
+First thing is to get used to how the tool works.
+The following snippet shows how I configured it with the `nuke-config.yml` file --- Account ID and username omitted.

 ```yaml
 # nuke-config.yml